 Our instructors include the highest-ranking American woman in our style of Aikido.
-All the instructors are 3rd degree black belt or higher.
+All the instructors are 4th degree black belt or higher.
 The two senior instructors each have been studying and teaching Aikido for more than 40 years.
 Both, also, have black belts in Seitei Jodo.

 Three Japanese kangi characters combine to create the word Aikido:

-“Ai” means to blend with
+“Ai” means to blend with.

-“Ki” refers to the life energy that animates and binds together all living creatures
+“Ki” refers to the life energy that animates and binds together all living creatures.

-“Do” is the path or the way
+“Do” is the path or the way.

+The path of Aikido is never ending, and fascinating, as we strive to see reality clearly and respond appropriately with goodwill.
 We support each other in this endeavor.
 We recognize that each learner is traveling along a path of lifelong study.
 Competition has no place in our endeavor.
 “Aiki” concepts are cooperative practices in which all participants gain.